bbc/storyplayer/storyplayer-electron/Publishing.md

 {
     "build": {
-        "productName": "StoryPlayer", // name of the application "appId": "com.bbc.storyplayer", // id used by each platform
+        "productName": "StoryPlayer", // name of the application
         // mac specific config
         "mac": {
             "category": "public.app-category.video", // what do we define our app as for apple to sort